exonum/exonum/services/configuration/doc/testnet-api-tutorial.md

 ./docker/example-start.sh <number of nodes>
 ```

-To stop docker container, use `docker stop <container id>` command.
+To stop the docker container, use `docker stop <container id>` command.

 ### Manually

-#### Build example binary
+#### Build an Example Binary

-To build an [example binary](../examples/configuration.rs) of exonum
+To build an [example binary](../examples/configuration.rs) of the Exonum
-blockchain with the single configuration service mounted, run:
+blockchain with the single configuration service mounted on it, run the
+following command:

 ```bash
 git clone https://github.com/exonum/exonum